OS2iot/OS2iot-docs/source/programming-guidelines/programming-guidelines.rst

 Back-end
 ^^^^^^^^

-| We use a structure similar to the one described here:
+| The structure is similar to the one described here:
 | https://softwareontheroad.com/ideal-nodejs-project-structure/

 Some of the important parts are: